 Mini-Symposium: Education Mojo.
 Between Self and the World

-This mini-Symposium is a participatory research and exchange of insights and practices between the invited contributors from different corners of the world and the interested audience.
-Dedicated to the question of what education is and can be.
+This mini-symposium is a participatory research and exchange of insights and practices between the invited contributors from different corners of Europe and the interested audience.
+Dedicated to the question of what sustainable education is and can be.
+What attitudes are guiding educational processes?
+What is sustainability in a broader sense, and how is it reflected in educational practices?
 What if education was a work of art?
-What attitudes are guiding educational processes?
+What if it was a garden?
 How can generation and transfer of knowledge be expanded to include the corporal, sensuous and affective dimensions?
-What is the importance of such aspects as time and rhythms, indoor and outdoor space, physicality and perception, ‘I’ and ‘the World’ (relationship between personal process of becoming and being part of a larger whole) within educational processes?
+How can education serve to reconnect the fragmented world?
+How can values be truly embodied by teachers and students alike?
+What is the importance of such aspects as time and rhythms, indoor and outdoor space, physicality and perception, ‘Self’ and ‘the World’ (relationship between personal process of becoming and being part of a larger whole) within educational contexts?
 These are the question we dedicate this event to.

 Setting the Stage

-Technological development is changing the world, even if it is taking place at different territorial speeds, it is a global phenomenon.
-Our society is becoming more diverse, life paths are becoming more individual, the meaning of norms and values is changing.
-Integration into the globalised world and technical innovations lead to novel ethical dilemmas and paradoxes which represent a great challenge to the humanity’s sagacity.
-We are interested in a fundamental question: What is education in the context of contemporary societies and which practices of education we need in order to create a healthy and sustainable world in response to social modernization?
+In the context of current changes of norms and values of the globalised world, technical innovations, environmental challenges, and a variety of ethical dilemmas and paradoxes that humanity is facing in this historical period, we are interested in a fundamental question: What is sustainable education in the context of contemporary societies and which practices of education we need in order to co-create a healthy world in response to social modernization and global challenges?

 This mini symposium aims to create a space in which knowledge is not consumed, but questioned, and where new forms of knowledge and methods can be created collectively.
 One of its goals is to formulate specific ideas on a new orientation in education and to design innovative approaches for educational work.
 Another important goal is to network the actors of different directions and to initiate transdisciplinary educational formats outside of this event.